ibnerd007/Poker-Stats/README.md

     A template is included in the repository under /Outputs, called 'stats.xlsx'.
 It can show stats broken down by poker type, and organized into neat Excel charts for comparison.

-3. Write stacks vs time data to a separate Excel workbook, called 'stacks over time.xlsx'.
-    At the bottom of the script, run the function 'writeStacksOverTimetoExcel()' *NOTE: This function only runs if handTypeDesired = combined
+3. Write stacks vs time data (raw and moving average) to separate Excel workbooks in \Outputs At the bottom of the script, run the function 'writeStacksOverTimetoExcel()' *NOTE: This function only runs if handTypeDesired = combined

-    This function uses the module pandas to create a dataframe with all the stack values at the start of every hand for each player over the course of the session.
-It then plots these data points in an Excel line chart for easy comparison.
+    This function uses the module pandas to create two dataframes with all the stack values at the start of every hand for each player over the course of the session (and moving averages).
+It then plots these data points in an Excel line chart for easy comparison in both workbooks.

 4. Write bankroll data across multiple sessions to 'stats.xlsx'.
     At the bottom of the script, run the function 'writeBankrollsToExcel()'